2014 Florida gubernatorial election

 The 2014 Florida gubernatorial election took place on November 4, 2014, to elect the Governor and Lieutenant Governor of Florida.

 The incumbent Republican, Rick Scott, ran for reelection.
 The Democratic nominee was former governor Charlie Crist, who was Scott's direct predecessor.
 Crist was elected governor as a Republican in 2006 but did not run for re-election in 2010, instead opting to run for Senate as an independent.
 Libertarian nominee Adrian Wyllie and several candidates with no party affiliation also ran.
 Political pundits considered the race a toss-up.
+This was one of nine Republican-held governorships up for election in a state that Barack Obama won in the 2012 presidential election.

 On Election Day, Scott defeated Crist, earning 48% of the vote.
 With a margin of 1%, this election was the closest race of the 2014 gubernatorial election cycle.